See Personal Access Code (PAC)

 The participant with responsibility for establishing and operating the My Health Record system.
 The System Operator is presently the Australian Digital Health Agency.

 Veteran and Australian Defence Force (ADF) status indicator

 The Veteran and ADF status indicator is stored within the My Health Record for individuals who wish to indicate whether they are a current or former serving ADF member.
-This indicator is not mandatory.
+This indicator is voluntary.